 In learning, it is inevitable to meet and sometimes even hard to notice some traps.
-In last week, we have summarized the traps in English, Math and Foreign Language.
-Then, what about the Comprehensive Liberal Arts and Comprehensive Science?
+In last week, A Plus Pal has summarised the traps in English, Math and Foreign Language.
+Then, what about Arts and Science?
 Have you already been caught by their traps?
 Here is the answer.

 Traps in Science: Learning Physics, Chemistry and Biology with the same method.
 A majority of science students feel puzzled about the following problem: In Physics, Chemistry and Biology tests, they can get High scores, but in Comprehensive Science tests, they suffer a drop in grades.
 To overcome this problem, they need to know that the Comprehensive Science papers check the students’ ability of thinking transformation, mastery of knowledge points and completeness of knowledge bank.

 Due to the differences among those subjects in learning method and test-taking skills, it is hard for students with insufficient knowledge bank and poor knowledge mastery to shift their thoughts flexibly.
 What’s more, since the Comprehensive Science papers contain far more questions than the individual test, students do not have enough time to think, which leads to the breaks in their train of thought.
 Therefore, in Comprehensive Science learning, though the similarities among the three subjects are important, the characteristics of each one deserve more attention.

 Contact A+ Pal for VCE math tutoring services to help you avoid traps in your High School math learning.
 If not ready, subscribe to A+ Maths Methods Master Notes, A+ Further Maths Master Notes or A+ Further Maths Master Class first and enjoy self-study at your own pace.
 You A+ journey starts here!